depthbomb/weathergoat/README.md

 The `list` subcommand simply lists all destinations for a channel as well as the options for each.
 You can use this command to get a destination's ID if you lost it.

 The `/add` and `/remove` subcommands require the user to have the **MANAGE_GUILD** permission.

+## Other features

+Using the `/radar-image` command allows you to specify a channel in which the bot will send a message containing a weather radar loop for a region.
+The message will be periodically edited to update the image to achieve a form of "live" radar.